robertorosero/pyhtonmig/Doc/library/sys.rst

    module.
 If :mod:`DLFCN` is not available, it can be generated from :file:`/usr/include/dlfcn.h` using the :program:`h2py` script.
 Availability:
    Unix.

-.. function:: setfilesystemencoding(enc)

-   Set the encoding used when converting Python strings to file names to *enc*.
-   By default, Python tries to determine the encoding it should use automatically on Unix; on Windows, it avoids such conversion completely.
-This function can be used when Python's determination of the encoding needs to be overwritten, e.g. when not all file names on disk can be decoded using the encoding that Python had chosen.

 .. function:: setprofile(profilefunc)